The account of Nepali meter is wealthy and

 •

-Nepali poetry is represented by a variety of generic forms, such as the
+Nepali meter is represented by dint of a diversity of generic forms, such as the

-standard "poem" or kavita, both in metrical and in free-verse forms.
+standard "poem" or kavita, twain in metrical and in free-poetry forms.

 • Khanda-kavya is an episodic poem, usually

-longer and of book length; published as such, usually written in metrical
+longer and of book extent; published as such, usually written in metrical

 • Lamo kavita-Long poem, a modern free

-classical in form, it has also lost in significance and favour with Nepali writers
+classical in form, it possesses as well lost in significance and favour with Nepali writers

 since 1950